mwalker007/ucbml-module_11/README.md

     2. Test MSEs:['58417291.92', '54526704.52', '54413949.87', '53949332.01', '53601885.08']
     3. Order 2 had the nearly the best Test MSE so degree=2 will be used going forward inorder to minimize overfitting
 ##
-2. Trained a second order LinReg model for year and odometer and to get coefficients
+2. Trained a second order LinReg model for year and odometer along with determining coefficients/feature importance
     1. Train MSE:  53,651,593.50
     2. Test MSE:  54,526,704.52
     3. feature coef